Netherlands Maritime Special Operations Forces: History

 Until 2008, the Dutch maritime special forces capability consisted of three distinct units: the Dutch Frogmen Platoon, the Mountain Leader Reconnaissance Troop, and the Unit Interventie Mariniers.
 The Dutch Frogmen Platoon has historically had a strong connection with the United Kingdom's Special Boat Service, and was informally often named "7th Troop SBS".
-The Mountain Leader Reconnaissance Troop (ML Recce Troop), was established in 1990 and modeled after the Brigade Patrol Troop of the United Kingdom's Royal Marines.
+The Mountain Leader Reconnaissance Troop (ML Recce Troop), was established in 1990 and modelled after the Brigade Patrol Troop of the United Kingdom's Royal Marines.
 The Unit Interventie Mariniers (UIM), named Bijzondere Bijstandseenheid (Special Support Unit) until 2006, was formed on 22 February 1973, in response to a rising threat of terrorist attacks in both Europe and domestically.
 The main goal of this unit is the countering of large scale and/or complex domestic terrorist attacks.

-Since 2006 the operational command of UIM is executed by the Dienst Speciale Interventies of the Dutch National Police.
+Since 2006 the operational command of UIM is executed by the Dienst Speciale Interventies (DSI) of the Dutch National Police.
 In 2008, the Dutch Frogmen Platoon and the ML Recce Troop merged into the Maritime Special Operations Company (MSO-Coy) and were tasked with all amphibious operations for the Royal Netherlands Navy.
 While commencing in an informal manner in 2009, since 2013 NLMARSOF was officially established as a new operational unit.
 The MSO-Coy was renamed Conventional-Squadron (C-Squadron), and is tasked with the full spectrum of special operations outside of the Netherlands.

 UIM was renamed Maritime-Squadron (M-Squadron), and is dedicated to national counter-terrorism missions under operational command of the DSI.
 Training-Squadron (T-Squadron) will support both M-Squadron and C-Squadron, and is responsible for all training and the recruitment of new operators.